GET YOUR HOME & GARDEN RAMBLE TICKETS HERE! BUY NOW

 Centre stage is a magnificent weeping cherry tree to linger under in cool shade.

 Please take care when driving in and out of this property as there are several blind corners at the beginning of the driveway.
-Parking is in the paddock to right or shed area to left.

 Toilet stop.

-3. Ross & Sue Ridley, Te Awamutu
+3. Ross & Sue Ridley

 HOUSE & GARDEN